 The Jews claim that there are no instructions anywhere in Torah that tell us exactly how to kill an animal, and yet God says we are to kill animals “as I have commanded thee;” He is evidently expecting us to know exactly how to kill an animal based upon this other “oral Torah” revelation which He has supposedly entrusted to special spiritual leaders and not to us all, other laws which the Jews claim we cannot know apart from their tradition but which carry just as much weight as the Torah itself.
 They claim from such reasoning that it is impossible for anyone to understand the written Torah apart from considering the additional teachings and testimonies of men who claim to have this “oral Torah.”
 They would have us believe that the written Torah is essentially useless to the rest of us unless we understand all of their oral traditions and additions to it.

 One may easily note the unreasonableness of this kind of thinking by observing that God has indeed provided a basic guideline for slaughtering animals by telling us not to eat the flesh with the blood (Ge 9:4): very simply, we are to slaughter in such a way as to minimize the amount of blood remaining in the flesh.
 It is true that God hasn’t told us in Torah exactly how to do this, just as He is silent on a lot of practical things, such as planning crops and making clothes and how to have sex.
-Rather than giving us paint-by-the-number instructions in every particular of existence, He seems to have given us the intelligence and creativity to figure these kinds of thing out on our own once we understand the underlying goals and principles.
+Rather than giving us paint-by-the-number instructions in every particular of existence, He seems to have given us the intelligence and creativity to figure these kinds of things out on our own, once we understand the underlying goals and principles.

 But the Jews would have us believe that God is very concerned with exactly how we do everything, and that for some mysterious reason He has not told us in the Torah itself exactly how to do what He has commanded us to do.
 Their reasoning then is that God must want us to trust in these sinful human agents, the Levitical priests who claim to have received these secret instructions directly from God at Sinai — but men who couldn’t possibly have written them all down for us like the rest of Torah was written down.
 They are telling us that we must fully depend on them to tell us how to please God rather than depending only on the written Word which we can read and study for ourselves.
 Now, we know God has told us all not to add to His Word, but these men who claim to have this secret knowledge of God’s ways are just saying, “Trust us: we aren’t adding to God’s Words, just telling you the rest of what He said.”